Women speaking to a group

 Visions have different gestation periods.

-But your vision, regardless of how well-formed it is, cannot just live in your head.
+But your vision, regardless of how well-formed it is, cannot live just in your head.
 For your vision to become a reality it needs to be embraced by others and in the process of engaging others, that vision will no doubt undergo some changes.

 Sharing Your Nonprofit’s Vision.